 “So you always have to look at your story, as well as your talk, as an iterative process – from every event, it’ll change.
 What’s happening in parallel to you speaking is that you’re living and you’re working and you’re experiencing so a lot of your work experiences or your project experiences may also evolve your talk.”

 “Even as I’m talking, even as I’m presenting, I’ll notice where I’m gravitating more.
 Or when people come to talk to me at the end of the talk, what questions they’re asking and what resonated with them.
-Not all conferences gather feedback so you’ll have to do that on your own.
-It’s great when people say your talk was great and you’re like, ‘Okay, what about it was great?’
-So probe a little to get some of that.”
+Not all conferences gather feedback so you’ll have to do that on your own, whether you pre-generate a survey and add the link at the end of your talk or tweet it out afterwards.
+It’s great when people come and chat after the talk, you can notice what, why and how different parts or stories made them feel.”